AWtnb/okini/README.md

 This will remove all bookmarks with the matching path, even if they have different names.

+After removal, if a bookmark no longer has name conflicts, its annotation will be automatically simplified.
+For example:
+- Before removal: `aa <= C:/Users/username/Desktop/aa` and `aa <= C:/Users/username/Desktop/bb/aa`
+- After removing one: `aa` (annotation removed since there's no conflict anymore)

 ### Listing Bookmark Names

 ```bash